A refined Jaguar XJS Convertible for individualists

 – Powerful V12 5.4 litre engine with 267 hp

-– according to previous owner full Arden conversion from new, including bodykit, uprated suspension and cooling system
+– The new car was delivered with a full Arden conversion including bodykit, upgraded suspension and cooling system

 – 16″ Arden alloy wheels